cbartram/kraken-frontend/docs/api/using.md

 The query paradigm wraps familiar RuneLite API objects with an `Interactable` interface allowing you to not only __find__ game entities but also __interact__ with them in a straightforward fashion.
 All interactions use network packets to communicate directly with the game servers.

-The API utilizes method chaining to filter for specific game entities loaded within the scene and exposes all methods on the underlying RuneLite
+The API uses method chaining to filter for specific game entities loaded within the scene and exposes all methods on the underlying RuneLite
 API objects using the `raw()` method on every wrapped game entity class.

+## Game Context

 The entire query API is exposed through a single class called the game `Context`.
 This singleton class allows you to have one lightweight dependency which functions as a facade to query just about any game entity you would want for plugin development.